 Hiring a professional ensures the job is done right from the start.
 A certified technician has the training, tools, and experience to install your furnace according to manufacturer specifications and local building codes.
 This protects your investment, keeps your warranty intact, and gives you the peace of mind that your heating system will run safely and efficiently for years to come.
 Before you head to the hardware store, let’s break down why a professional installation is the only way to go.

-The Importance of Safety and Code Compliance
+Why Safety and Code Compliance Come First

 Furnace installation involves working with gas lines, high-voltage electricity, and proper ventilation, all of which pose significant safety risks if handled incorrectly.
 An improper installation can lead to dangerous gas leaks or carbon monoxide poisoning, which is colorless, odorless, and can be fatal.
 Professionals are trained to handle these connections safely and are required to follow strict local codes designed to protect you and your home.
 Hiring a certified technician from a company like Tommy Cool Air ensures your new furnace is installed correctly and all safety regulations are met, so you can rest easy knowing your family is safe.